envant/laravel-chat/readme.md

 # Laravel Chat

-Add chat to your Laravel app
+Add chat to your Laravel app.
+WIP – do not use.

 ## Installation